olewicki/olewicki.github.io/index.md

 # News

+- Apr 2024: Our paper "An empirical study on code review activity prediction in practice" got accepted at FSE 2024.
 - Apr 2024: I'm presenting paper "On the Costs and Benefits of Adopting Lifelong Learning for Software Analytics - Empirical Study on Brown Build and Risk Prediction" at ICSE-SEIP 2024.
 - Feb 2024: I presented my work about code review automation at UDC, Ubisoft's internal conference.
 - Nov 2023: I took part in the [FM+SE](https://fmse.io/) workshop, discussing about the future of Fundation Models.